meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

  With the transaction above, the person (credentials) who loaded the contract at the start needs to __pay__ for this transaction.
  Aswell on security level, you want to invoke the transaction from the current __logged in user__.
  Because there are admins and normal users and they have different permissions.
- So let's take a look how we can invoke a function from the contract with the __credentials__ of the current user.
+ Let's take a look how we can invoke a function from the contract with the __credentials__ of the current user.

- So we'll create a doEthFunction to build our own custom function.
+ So we'll create a doEthFunction() to build our own custom function.
  The currentwalletID and passwordWallet are from the current logged in user.
- We have a buyOne and setMaxStock function who uses the doEthFunction.
+ We have a buyOne() and setMaxStock() function who uses the doEthFunction.
  Depending on which function invokes the doEthFunction we create a new function.

  The pay method has no incoming parameters, but the setMaxStock has an integer which needs to be the new minimum stock.